Twistaplot

 The cover for the first book in the series, written by R. L. Stine.

-Twistaplot is a series of children's gamebooks that were published by Scholastic from 1982 to 1985.
+Twistaplot is a series of children's gamebooks published by Scholastic from 1982 to 1985.
 Books #1, #4, #9, and #14 were written by R.L.
-Stine, who would go on to write the Fear Street series and the Goosebumps series, which in turn spawned the gamebook spin-off series Give Yourself Goosebumps.
+Stine, who went on to write the Fear Street series and the Goosebumps series, which in turn spawned the gamebook spin-off series Give Yourself Goosebumps.
 The remaining books were written by various authors including Louise Munro Foley.
 They were Scholastic's response to the Choose Your Own Adventure series.
-After the success of the Goosebumps series, the Twistaplot titles that were written by R. L. Stine were reissued with new covers in 1994 and 1995.
+After the success of the Goosebumps series, the Twistaplot titles written by R. L. Stine were reissued with new covers in 1994 and 1995.

 Style and gameplay

 Twistaplot covers a wide variety of genres, including science fiction, fantasy, and horror.
 Similar to the Give Yourself Goosebumps series, they are novels with branching plots.
-The books are written from the second-person perspective, in present-tense form.
+The books are written from the second-person perspective in present-tense form.
 The protagonist in each book is never referred to by name, and the protagonist's gender is usually ambiguous.
 Thus readers can easily imagine themselves as the protagonist of the story.
 Unlike the Give Yourself Goosebumps series, the books have interior illustrations.